Tag: loved

 Some people have been miraculously cured of the various issues of trauma.
 They are not the norm.
 Many of those that still suffer from PTSD (post-traumatic stress disorder) don’t even recognize that they have it as they have not been taught how to perceive it.

-Imagine Isaac—the recipient of Abraham’s love and —when his father ties him up and puts him on the woodpile intended for the .
+Imagine Isaac—the recipient of Abraham’s and expectation —when his father ties him up and puts him on the woodpile intended for the sacrifice.
 The sole inheritor of Abraham and Sarah must have been shocked.
 He must have also felt betrayed.
-We can only imagine the effects that had on Isaac’s and Abraham’s relationship.
+We can only imagine the effects that had on Isaac’s and Abraham’s .

 Except the author of Hebrews notes that plenty of people died before the fulfillment of the Messiah.
 Many of them waited for the Messiah.
 Many of them were waiting for the first Nation of Israel.
 Others were waiting for the next Holy Nation of Israel.
 Some even today wait for the next Holy Nation of Israel.